Robinlovelace/opengeohub2023/README.md

 integrated development environments (we recommend VS Code with appropriate extensions or RStudio), and version control systems.

-## Processing large OpenStreetMap datasets for geocomputational research
+## Processing large OpenStreetMap datasets for geocomputation

 OpenStreetMap (OSM) is a free and openly editable map of the world.
 Like Wikipedia and unlike government or corperation maintained datasets, OSM